emsejournal/openscience/registered-reports.md

 Other FAQs on RR in general are at the bottom of [the OSF page](https://cos.io/prereg/).

 Q. Will all accepted papers in Phase 2 be published in one and the same EMSE issue, much like for a "normal" special issue? <br/>
-A. No, this will depend on the number of accepted papers.
+A. Maybe but this is not guaranteed and will depend on the number of accepted papers and when they are accepted.

 ## Links
 1. https://cos.io/prereg/